If you are looking for top Lightroom workflow tips to optimize and speed up your editing process, you need to read this article.

 AUTO Tone is probably the most obscure and least used feature in Lightroom.
 You can find it in the Develop Mode under the Basic Panel.
-By pressing the AUTO button, you let Lightroom decide what edits to apply to the selected image.
+By pressing the AUTO button, you let Lightroom decide what exact edits to apply to the selected image.

 AUTO Tone was available in Lightroom for a long time and was pretty much a useless feature that produced unpredictable results.
 But, with the advances in Artificial Intelligence and Machine Learning, AUTO Tone is getting better and better at evaluating images and applying the appropriate edits.

 Do not disregard AUTO Tone.
 Try it with every image because, in most cases, it will give you a great starting point for your editing process.

 If you want to take this even further, create a Develop Preset with only the AUTO Tone edit recorded.
 Apply it to all your photos during the import process to give every new photo a unique editing baseline.

 When we shoot JPEG, the camera takes the data collected from the sensor and runs it through the camera processor.
 The processor converts the raw data to the image, applies different edits, including saturation and contrast, based on predefined algorithms, and saves the image as a JPEG file.
 When we shoot RAW, it is up to the photographer to decide what edits to apply to any specific image.

 One of the most important decisions we have to make is how to properly address image saturation.